“Make me to understand the way of thy precepts: so shall I talk of thy wondrous works.” (Psalm 119:27)

 The remarkable 119th Psalm, with its 22 eight-verse stanzas, is the unique “song of the word,” containing 176 testimonies or prayers concerning God’s Word—one for each verse.
 Eight times the word “meditate” or “meditation” is used, indicating the importance of this practice in relation to the Scriptures.
 In our text, this word is translated “talk,” but its basic thrust is to exhort us to meditate on the wonderful works of God, once we understand the way of His precepts.

-There is, of course, a counterfeit form of meditation (e.g., the so-called transcendental meditation and other forms of mysticism), not to mention useless day dreaming.
-These forms of meditation involve clearing one's mind of all subjects, and allowing the mind to wander.
-In contrast, true meditation involves pondering with awe and thankfulness God's wonderful Word, His ways, and His works-in connection with prayer and the study of the Holy Scriptures.
-An exercise of the mind as well as of the spirit, it is an exercise of great blessing, and is most pleasing to God.
+There is, of course, a counterfeit form of meditation (e.g., so-called transcendental meditation and other forms of mysticism), not to mention useless daydreaming.
+These forms of meditation involve clearing one’s mind of all subjects and allowing the mind to wander.
+In contrast, true meditation involves pondering with awe and thankfulness God’s wonderful Word, His ways, and His works—in connection with prayer and the study of the Holy Scriptures.
+As an exercise of the mind as well as of the spirit, it is of great blessing and most pleasing to God.
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, and Dr. John Morris to strengthen and encourage you in your Christian faith.